 - This forum is for the discussion of portfolios, getting into the game industry, and Projects Daniel Cabuco has or is working on.

 I'll answer as best I can.
-But I am NOT working on a new SR or LOK.
-I can only illuminate the past, my friends.
+I can illuminate the past, my friends.

 Moderator: Daniel Cabuco